Karenebo/PRESS-PLAY-GAME/README.md

 # PRESS-PLAY-GAME
-This is a fun interactive game
+This is a fun interactive JAVASCRIPT game
 <H2>
  <a href="https://karenebo.github.io/pressplay.html" target="_blank"> PRESS PLAY ▶ </a> </H2>